 Problem

-How to fix scattered AI coding instructions across repos
+How to fix AI coding instruction sprawl across repos

-When every repo has its own version of AGENTS.md, CLAUDE.md, or copilot-instructions.md, AI coding tools behave differently everywhere.
-DirectiveOps gives teams a path from scattered instructions to shared standards.
+When every repo has its own version of AGENTS.md, CLAUDE.md, or Copilot instructions, AI coding tools behave differently everywhere.
+DirectiveOps gives teams a path from sprawl to reviewable standards and rollouts.

 The problem